RongSovannrot/POS/README.md

 For example:
 - To get a product's ID: `product.getProductId();`
 - To set a product's ID: `product.setProductId(101);`

+### Static
+- Static fields hold data shared by all objects of a class rather than data specific to a single instance.
+For example, fields like totalCustomers, totalOrders, and totalStaff keep track of the total number of objects created for each class.
+These counters help the system quickly retrieve overall counts without querying a database or managing external data structures.
+We declare these static counters as private to protect the data from unauthorized or accidental modification from outside the class.

+- To allow other parts of the system (such as dashboards, reports, or administrative modules) to safely access these counts, we provide public static getter methods.These methods expose the current value in a read-only manner, without allowing external code to alter the counters.
+Since the counters are class-level data, static methods allow access without requiring an instance of the class.

 ### Collection
 #### Why Use `ArrayList`?